 Fans of the Star Wars saga might be interested in checking out Disney’s new service just to watch The Mandalorian, but there’s plenty of other great content to be had here, drawing from Disney’s own deep and broad library of movies and TV shows.
 We’ve reviewed the first five of the shows originally developed for Disney+ and came away impressed.

 Sling TV is an intriguing option if you’re using an antenna to get local channels, because it doesn’t include much local coverage on its own.
 As such, its starting price of $30 per month is a lot lower than other bundles, and you can add channel packs that otherwise might be cost-prohibitive.
 On the downside, integrating local over-the-air channels with the Sling app requires extra hardware, you only get 10 hours of cloud DVR storage.
 (An expansion to 50 hours is a $5 per month upcharge.)
 Also, some channels—such as regional Fox Sports networks—aren’t available with Sling TV at all.

-Apple TV+ Apple is one of the most cash-rich companies on the planet, and it has sunk a ton of money into developing its first streaming TV service, which launched on November 1.
+Apple TV+ Apple is one of the most cash-rich companies on the planet, and it has sunk a ton of money into developing its first streaming TV service, which launched in November 2019.
 The service is one of the least expensive at just $4.99 per month, but there’s not a lot of content in these early days, and there isn’t much that impressed our critic.